Elefant9477/Elefant9477/README.md

 🧮 Usually code in TypeScript, JavaScript, HTML and Python.

 🧀 I'm not a coder.
-I'm still on my way to be a full-stack developer so my repositories are all private (sorry about that Sharks).
+I'm still on my way to be a full-stack developer so my repositories are all private.